Contact Me

 The Budget

 Set a budget early and review it along the way.
-Remember that changes in plans and/or materials can change your budget.
-Try to allow a "back up fund" to add to your budget for those changes - 10 to 15 percent of your projected budget figure is a good place to start.
+Understand that changes in plans and/or materials can change your budget.
+Try to allow a "back-up fund" to add to your budget for those changes (10 to 15 percent of your projected budget figure is a good place to start.)

 • Design assistance